 The first stage: It involves putting the broken bones back in place to restore normal alignment, while ensuring that the bones are placed in the fewest possible number of gaps or bends.

-The second stage: It is the internal fixation based on fixing the broken bones together through the use of different types of devices, such as: metal nails, solid bars, screws, and plates permanently or temporarily, and they are usually made of strong metal materials, such as titanium or stainless steel , with the aim of providing support and stability to the bones during the treatment of facial fractures.
+The second stage: It is the internal fixation based on fixing the broken bones together through the use of different types of devices, such as: metal nails, solid bars, screws and strips, permanently or temporarily, and it is usually made of strong metal materials such as titanium or stainless steel in order to provide support and stabilization of the bones during the treatment of facial fractures.

 Complications of surgery to treat facial fractures